This just may be the cutest, tiniest basket you've ever seen. And the amazing part is it's super functional and useful!

 Made only in an ethical, fair trade environment.
-Handwoven by a cooperative of women located in Uganda, this one of a kind piece takes a day to complete.
+Handwoven by a cooperative of women located in Rwanda, this one of a kind piece takes weeks to complete.

 Cleaning the handmade products - Made of natural fibers and grass; do not submerge in water.

 If necessary, use a damp cloth to wipe or spot clean the basket.

 Sun and fading - Due to being all natural fibers, keep dyed products out of direct sunlight for long periods of time to avoid natural fading.
 All natural products with little or no coloring do well in direct sunlight.

 Baskets have widespread uses and styles for almost any area of domestic life: simple woven goods are often used to create kitchen and farm storage for sorting beans or separating seeds, plates for local foods like posho (cornmeal porridge), bedding or floor mats, and wall coverings.
 More refined forms of basketry are often used to store jewelry, coins and other smaller items.
 The finest baskets are considered works of art, sometimes used as props in Rwandan dances or as personal ornaments.

 Kazi exists to create high demand for expertly woven goods from skilled artisans.